Alumni Association Council

 Board of Regents

 The Board of Regents is the senior most decision making body at the University of Winnipeg and is mandated by provincial law.
-There are to be three representatives from the alumni as determined by the Alumni Council.
+There are to be three alumni representatives.
+The term for a Board of Regent representative is 3 years.
+The Board of Regents meet six times per year on Monday evenings from September to June with an Annual General Meeting in June.

 The Alumni Council and the University have the following expectations of the alumni representatives to the Board: